 Such setup moves increase the odds that the other party will view your desired agreement as more attractive than their alternatives.

-Identify the parties within the supplier’s firm who might be affected by an agreement,
+Focus on Interests – Identify the parties within the supplier’s firm who might be affected by an agreement, and their interests.

 - How is the sales team rewarded and promoted?